 Most importantly, the resident permit card is not considered as a proper identification document, and therefore, it is mandatory to bring your passport for bank services, official services and even to enter places like bars, and so on.

-I was also lucky enough to see the Northern Lights (Aurora Borealis) from the lake behind my apartment!
+Also I was lucky enough to see the Northern Lights (Aurora Borealis) from the lake behind my apartment!

 At the end of the tenth day, I had all my paperwork sorted out and I was going to the university and adapted for new classes.
 However, I cannot speak Finnish yet, but I am still trying.